Brother Stephen Russell: Brother Russell House

-He did not live to see the realisation of his dream for which he had laboured so hard the provision of a suitable and creditable Simon Centre for Limerick City.
-To the credit of his many friends and the sympathetic Officers of the Mid-Western Board such a centre eventually materialised and fittingly was named after him, The Brother Stephen Russell Home in Limerick.
-A labour of love and dedication to this unselfish character who was ever mindful of his conversion and has as his oft timed quote "There but for the grace of God go I."
+He did not live to see the realisation of his dream; namely, the provision of a suitable and creditable Simon Centre for Limerick City.
+To the credit of his many friends and the sympathetic Officers of the Mid-Western Board, such a centre was eventually constructed and fittingly was named after him, known as The Brother Stephen Russell Home in Limerick.
+It bears his oft timed quote: "There but for the grace of God go I."

 He is buried with his fellow Brothers in Christ in the cemetery attached to Alexian Brothers in Warrenpoint, County Down.

 On 29 November 2013, the sod was turned on the redevelopment of Brother Russell House.
 The old building was no longer fit for purpose and did not match the basic needs for dignity and privacy.
 In less than one year the new facility opened and capacity at the house increased from 26 to 33 beds.
 Each of the men have their own ensuite room and now have a home of their own for life.
 This new development was made possible through funding from the Department of Environment, Community and Local Government and the generosity of the JP McManus Benevolent Fund.